trigaten/Learn_Prompting/docs/intro.md

 ---
 # Welcome

-Welcome to this course on Prompt Engineering!
+Welcome to this course on Prompt Engineering (PE)!

 I like to think of PE as "**How to talk to AI to get it to do what you want**".
 With many of the recent advances in AI,